 Using Whole Life Insurance

 Hedge Against Market VolatilityI see most clients invest their retirement savings into the stock/bond market and/or the real estate market.
 Unfortunately, as most all of us have experienced recently, there is no such thing as a 'risk free' investment.
 There is volatility in any type of investment where you hope to earn something greater than what banks typically offer.
 If you have a need for life insurance, and choose a highly rated insurance company like Guardian, whole life can provide a consistent, growing pool of cash values.
 When considering this pool of cash values along with the other, more traditional, retirement accounts, volatility will be reduced.
-While dividends from mutual insurers are not guaranteed, companies like Guardian have a solid track record of paying competitive, tax favored dividends that when combined with the typical guaranteed interest, provides a very competitive return.
+While dividends from mutual insurers are not guaranteed, companies like Guardian have a solid track record of paying competitive, tax deferred dividends that when combined with the typical guaranteed interest, provides a very competitive return.

 Call today to find what the current dividend rates are!